Perfect for pairing with other programs.

 - Study with specialized staff from the Department of Spatial Sciences

-- Gain insight into and analyze the effectiveness of sustainable and conservational practices
+- Gain insight into the main causes of coastal degradation, and analyze the effectiveness of sustainable and conservational practices

 The CIEE Difference